iamciera/rladies-sf-website/about/index.md

 modified: 2014-08-08T19:44:38.564948-04:00
 image:
   feature: city.jpg
-  credit:
+  credit: Emre Gencer
   creditlink:
 ---

-R-Ladies San Francisco is just one of many chapters of the R-Ladies [Global Organizaion](https://rladies.org/).
+R-Ladies San Francisco is just one of many chapters of the R-Ladies [Global Organization](https://rladies.org/).
 You can find us gathering all over the bay area to share our love of data and learning.
 Come [join us](https://www.meetup.com/rladies-san-francisco/)!

 ## Global Mission: